 We had an excellent question in our MasterOps Community recently:

-What’s a Campaign?
+What’s a Marketing Campaign?

-Before we dig into all of the ways you can slice and dice campaigns, let’s spell out what a campaign record should represent:
+Before we dig into all of the ways you can slice and dice marketing campaigns, let’s spell out what a campaign record should represent:

 The individual leads and contacts are each captured in a record called a campaign member.
 This child record is where we record how the contact or lead engaged with the campaign.
 For example, in an email campaign, a person may Receive, Open, Click, Unsubscribe, or Reply.